DecisiveAI/mdai-docs/src/install/local/semiautomated-install.md

 make -f ./make/Makefile-local-recipes create-mdai-semi-auto
 ```

->_Note: Once the Engine installed your k8s context will be switched automatically to new cluster._
+>_Note: Once the MDAI Cluster installed your k8s context will be switched automatically to new cluster._

 <div class="warning">
   <b>Troubleshooting</b><br /><br />